 Hostile Work Environment Sexual Harassment

 Hostile Work Environment Is The Most Common Type Of Sexual Harassment That Can Occur In The Workplace.

 It simply refers to inappropriate behavior that is related to a person’s sex that is either severe enough and/or persistent enough to create an abusive (“hostile”) work environment.

 Notably, California law establishes a “sliding scale” standard when examining hostile work environment sexual harassment.
-This means that sexual harassment exists even if there are only a few incidents, as long as that conduct is severe enough to create a hostile environment – i.e. groping, touching, kissing, etc. Alternatively, sexual harassment can exist even if the conduct is not severe (like small comments, looks, vague sexual innuendos, etc.) as long that conduct is pervasive and continuous over time – think “death by a thousand cuts.”
+This means that sexual harassment exists even if there are only a few incidents, as long as that conduct is severe enough to create a hostile environment – i.e. groping, touching, kissing, etc. Alternatively, sexual harassment can exist even if the conduct is not severe (like small comments, looks, vague sexual innuendos, etc.) as long as that conduct is pervasive and continuous over time – think “death by a thousand cuts.”